okcoders/ok-coders-spring-2015/15-mongoose/15-01-mongoose-mongodb-in-node.md

 **Nested documents or multiple collections**

 We know that we have two ways of keeping track of a one-to-many relationships in mongodb.
 We can use nested documents or we can create a separate collection.
 For example, we could just include an array of comments in each post document.
 In that case there's nothing left to model.
 A post immediately knows which comments belong to it, and a comment only exists in so far as it is part of an actual post document.
 Our other option is to create a comments collection and store comment documents separately in it.
-This is a slightly more complex implementation at the outset but offers some benefits in the long run, including simpler querying.

 **Relating documents to one another**